🏝 Perfect 5 Day Maui Itinerary (Post-Fires) for 2023

 That said, the best reason to visit Lanai is to experience a change of pace from the tourist buzz of Maui.

-You can take the ferry to Lanai for $30 each way, tickets are available from Go Lanai website.
-Since the devastating fires in Lahaina, the ferry for Lanai now departs from Maalaea Harbor instead of Lahaina.
+You can take the ferry to Lanai for $30 each way; tickets are available from the Go Lanai website.
+Since the devastating fires destroyed Lahaina, the ferry for Lanai now departs from Maalaea Harbor instead.

 Option 4: Road to Hana Overnight Trip

-If seeing all there is to see on the incredible Road to Hana is a priority, or you would just like to stay somewhere different during your 5 days in Maui, consider spending one night in Hana.
+If seeing all there is to see on the incredible Road to Hana is a priority and/or you would like to stay somewhere different during your five days in Maui, consider spending one night in Hana.

-By doing so, you are able to see a lot more of this beautiful part of the island and will be able to avoid some of the traffic that backs up on this small road throughout the day.
+An overnight visit allows you to see a lot more of the beautiful eastern shoreline while avoiding most of the traffic that backs up on this small road throughout the day.

-Plus, you get to spend a night in a lush rainforest that feels like an entirely different world from the rest of Hawaii.
+As a bonus, you get to spend the night in a lush rainforest that feels like an entirely different world from the rest of Hawaii.

-If you are considering this alternative option, we recommend reading our 1-2 DAY ROAD TO HANA ITINERARY which explains how to amend your schedule to include an overnight stay.
+If you are considering this alternative option, I recommend reading our 1-2 DAY ROAD TO HANA ITINERARY which explains how to amend your schedule to include an overnight stay.

 Option 5: Whale Watching Tour